It is no longer news that there are so many ways to make legit money online in Nigeria. And many people are making it.

-Based on this target audience, you’ll want to brand your business to meet their target.
+Based on this target audience, you’ll want to brand your business to meet their taste preferences.

-Again, if what you want them to notice about you is your sophisticated designs, try to show this through your branding, websites, logos and even portfolio.
+Again, if what you want them to notice about your business is your sophisticated designs, try to show this through your branding, websites, logos and even portfolio.

-If you want your client to think of yours as the coolest, hottest, most affordable graphics design brand etc, you can show this through your branding too.
+If you want your client to think of yours as the coolest or hottest or most affordable graphics design brand etc, you can show this through your branding too.

 Planing should have come with goals setting but I decided to list it as a separate step because of its importance.

 Now at this step, you’ll try to figure out a step by step plan that will help you arrive at the goals you set earlier.